An Insider’s Guide To Madrid - The Gloss Magazine

-Irish print designer Lia Quigley, whose ethically designed products are hand made in her studio in Madrid where she lives, shares her favourite places in the Spanish capital
+Irish print designer Lia Quigley, whose ethically designed products are handmade in her studio in Madrid, shares her favourite places in the Spanish capital …

 Only You Hotel Atocha

-The highlight of this hotel is its rooftop restaurant, where breakfast is served, offering lovely views of the centre of Madrid.
-It has a clubby, Art Deco vibe and a design highlight is an undulating bookcase in the lobby, where there are lots of squashy leather armchairs for lounging.
-The hotel is also right beside Retiro Park which is a must visit when coming to the city, and right by Atocha station if you want to travel on to anywhere else in Spain.
-The Prado Reina Sofia and Thyssen-Bornemisza museums are about a 15 -minute walk from the hotel as well as the lesser known but also fascinating Royal Tapestry Factory; www.onlyyouhotels.com
+The highlight of this hotel is its rooftop restaurant offering lovely views of the city centre.
+It has a clubby, Art Deco vibe and a design highlight is an undulating bookcase in the lobby, where there are lots of leather armchairs for lounging.
+It’s also right beside Retiro Park, which is a must-visit, and right by Atocha station if you want to travel on to anywhere else in Spain.
+The Prado Reina Sofia and Thyssen-Bornemisza museums are about a 15 -minute walk away, as well as the lesser known yet fascinating Royal Tapestry Factory. @onlyyouhotels

 Hotel Unico

-Located on one of the most exclusive streets in the chic Salamanca district, if you are looking for a boutique hotel close to shops this is the place.
-It’s very modern and airy, yet small and intimate with a cosy cocktail bar; breakfast is served in its quiet courtyard.
-Gourmets will appreciate the Ramon Freixa restaurant in the hotel, which has two Michelin stars and offers tasting menus (from between 20 – 25 courses!), and a very posh Sunday brunch; www.unicohotelmadrid.com
+Located on one of the most exclusive streets in the chic Salamanca district, if you’re looking for a boutique hotel close to shops, this is the place.
+It’s very modern and airy, yet small and intimate with a cosy cocktail bar, where reakfast is served in its quiet courtyard.
+Gourmets will appreciate the Ramon Freixa restaurant, which has two Michelin stars and offers tasting menus (from between 20-25 courses!), and a very posh Sunday brunch. @hotelunico

 Museo del Traje

-Located in a sleek modern building slightly outside of the centre, The Garment Museum houses a huge collection of Spanish fashion and traditional costumes.
-It also has a lovely outdoor restaurant that is worth a visit; www.esmadrid.com
+Located in a sleek building slightly outside of the centre, The Garment Museum houses a huge collection of Spanish fashion and traditional costumes.
+It also has a lovely outdoor restaurant worth a visit. @es_madrid

 Museo Sorolla

-A small museum by Madrid standards, hidden away, it has a beautiful garden which offers a calming break from the heat and busy streets.
-Housing numerous artworks from the impressionist artist Sorolla, who was known as “the master of light”, he had a reputation for painting beach scenes en plein air.
-The great loves of his life were his home city of Valencia and his wife Clothilde, his muse, to whom he would write everyday often sending flowers inside the letters; www.esmadrid.com
+A small museum by Madrid standards that’s hidden away, it has a beautiful garden offering a calming break from the heat and busy streets.
+It houses numerous artworks from impressionist artist Sorolla – known as “the master of light” – who he had a reputation for painting beach scenes en plein air.
+The great loves of his life were his home city of Valencia alongside his muse, his wife Clothilde, to whom he would write everyday. @museo_sorolla

 Casa de Campo

 Even though this is technically a city park, it feels like the countryside.
 It’s huge, so if you can hire a bike it’s probably the best way to see it.
-Its attractions include the Madrid Zoo and Aquarium, an amusement park, a renovated lake lined with restaurant and a cable car that connects Casa de Campo and Oeste Park, which can take you to the city centre; www.esmadrid.com
+Its attractions include the Madrid Zoo and Aquarium, an amusement park, and a renovated lake lined with a restaurant and cable car that connects Casa de Campo and Oeste Park, which can take you to the city centre. @casadecampodr

 Botanical Garden

-A haven of a garden near the well-known Prado museum!
-For a small fee you can visit the gardens which are beautifully maintained and afterwards enjoy a coffee surrounded by lush plant life and birdsong.
-Declared an Artistic Garden in 1942, its collections include an outstanding herbarium with more than a million entries, the library and the archive – with nearly 10,000 drawings – as well as the exhibition of 5,000 species of live plants.
-One of my all-time favourite places in Madrid.
+A haven of a garden near the well-known Prado museum.
+For a small fee, you can visit the gardens and afterwards enjoy a coffee surrounded by birdsong.
+Declared an Artistic Garden in 1942, its collections include an outstanding herbarium with more than a million entries, a library and archive – with nearly 10,000 drawings – as well as the exhibition of 5,000 species of live plants.
+One of my all-time favourite places in Madrid. @rjbotanico

 Planthae

-A lovely little plant shop which offers a selection of tropical plants.
-Elena, the owner also runs workshops so you can learn how to look after them; www.planthae.com
+A lovely little plant shop that offers a selection of tropical plants.
+Owner Elena also runs workshops, so that you can learn how to look after them. @planthae

 Adhoc Flores

-This is my ideal shop, half florist, half clothing, they have an wonderful selection of dried flowers and stock local designers’ collections too; www.adhocflores.com
+This is my ideal shop as it’s half florist, half clothing, so they have a wonderful selection of dried flowers and stock local designers’ collections too. @adhoctienda

 El Moderno

-A bright and fun concept store in Malasaña district full of items for the home and a great selection of gifts; www.elmoderno.es
+A bright and fun concept store in Malasaña district, full of homeware and a great selection of gifts. @elmodernoconceptstore

 Café del Rey

-We aren’t near the sea here in Madrid but Cafe del Rey is the next best thing.
-This outdoor bar has real sand, palm trees and a lovely relaxed vibe – it’s great for any time of day; www.cafedelregy.es
+We aren’t near the sea in Madrid, but Café del Rey is the next best thing.
+This outdoor bar has real sand, palm trees and a relaxed vibe – great for any time of day. @cafedelrey22

 Pan Y Pepinnillos Café

-I love this little independent cafe in the heart of Malasaña.
-The decor is so beautiful, it has great coffee, and it also show cases local artisans’ work; @panypepinilloscafe
+I love this little independent café in the heart of Malasaña.
+The décor is beautiful, it has great coffee and it also showcases local artisans’ work. @panypepinilloscafe

 Come Bebe Ama

-This is a new restaurant slightly out of the centre in a great creative area called Carabanchel, it serves food inspired by the Extremadura region of Spain; www.combebeamagh.com
+This restaurant slightly out of the centre, in a great creative area called Carabanchel, serves food inspired by the Extremadura region of Spain. @comebebeamagh

 Pin It on Pinterest